griddynamics/Behavior-Analytic-Starter-Kit/Chapter 3.md

 My web store is up.
 How can I access it?
 ----------------------------------------
 Once the web store successfully launched, you can start interacting with it.
-To find out the URL of the store, check the link under “Web Store” shown on the myStore instance
+To find out the URL of the store, check the link under “Web Store” shown on the myStore instance.

 ![Web store URL](Images/Web store url.png)